sandgardenhq/getting-started/local/README.md

 2. Edit the `.env` and replace the `YOUR_SAND_API_KEY` string with your actual Sandgarden Director API key.

-3. Select the .devcontainer directory in VS Code, then click the blue "Open a Remote Window" button in the bottom-left corner and select "Reopen in Container" from the menu.
+3. Click the "Open a Remote Window" button in the bottom-left corner and select "Reopen in Container" from the menu.
-   - This will build the Dev Container and the first time you do it may take a few minutes to fully download build.
-To check on progress, click “show log” in VSCode and as long as stuff is happening, it's all good.
+   - This will start building the Dev Container, the first time you do it may take a few minutes to fully download build.
+Click “show log” in VSCode to check progress and as long as stuff is happening, it's all good.

 4. When the Dev Container finishes building, open another VS Code terminal and run `sand directors list` to confirm the process completed successfully - you should see an active Director listed.
 You should also see an active Director in the [Sandgarden Admin UI](https://app.sandgarden.com/infrastructure/directors).
    ```bash